Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 sent out and a corresponding ACKACK packet is received back by the SRT receiver.

-An ACK sent by the receiver triggers sending an ACKACK by the sender with minimal processing delay.
-The receiver is expected to receive the ACKACK response roughly one RTT after the corresponding ACK was sent.
+An ACK sent by the receiver triggers an ACKACK from the sender with minimal processing delay.
+The ACKACK response is expected to arrive at the receiver roughly one RTT after the corresponding ACK was sent.

 The SRT receiver records the time when an ACK is sent out.
 The ACK carries a unique sequence number (independent of the data packet sequence number).